 Using capitals on the initial letters of every word can make your advert stand out.
 “On Sale Now”, for example, is more noticeable then “on sale now”.
 This applies to the link as well as the text.
 By capitalising the first letter of each word in your link, your web address instantly becomes easier to read.
 For instance, www.FlowersOnTheHighStreet.com is much clearer than www.flowersonthehighstreet.com.

 Many online advertisers spend a lot of time developing a great pay-per-click campaign, only to neglect their own website.
 Pay-per-click advertising is about taking potential customers through key steps - the search, browsing the results, clicking on the link, taking action on the company's website - and each one is equally important.

 Your website landing page - the destination for anyone that clicks on your ad - must be relevant to the ad and must encourage visitors to take the next step.
 That could be making an enquiry, signing up to a service or putting in an order.
 One click should take prospects to the right place, so don't link to your home page.

 8. Test your ad copy

-It’s hard to predict how effective different advertising messages will be.
-So it’s worth testing different titles or calls to action.
-If you are advertising on Google AdWords, for instance, you can run three or four different ads in one ad group and AdWords will rotate your ads, analyse your 'click through rate' (CTR) and highlight the best performing ad.
+It's hard to predict how effective different advertising messages will be.
+So it's worth testing different headings or calls to action.
+If you are advertising on Google AdWords, for instance, you can run three or four different ads in one ad group and AdWords will rotate your ads, analyse your click through rate (CTR) and highlight the best performing ad.